 - For native replication/messaging applications, one or more MBO packages can be assigned to an application.
-If the application developer uses the same package in a different application, the MBO package must be assigned to that application. - For the mobile workflow applications, all MBO packages are accessible in all domains, so no MBO packages need to be assigned to the mobile workflow application (HWC). - For Online Data Proxy applications, no MBO package assignments are needed as well.
+If the application developer uses the same package in a different application, the MBO package must be assigned to that application. - For the mobile workflow applications, all MBO packages are accessible in all domains, so no MBO packages need to be assigned to the mobile workflow application if you are using the default (HWC).
+However, for a customized container with an application ID other than the default mobile workflow application (HWC), the corresponding application's MBO packages must be assigned to the customized mobile workflow application (customized unique application ID).

+For Online Data Proxy applications, no MBO package assignments are needed as well.